AkanshDivker/polyengine/README.md

 ## Getting Started

 You can get started by cloning the repository on your desktop.
 The code should be commented enough to follow along and understand.
+Please install the necessary Python requirements that are located inside of the `requirements.txt` file.

 ### Prerequisites